HYPNOSIS ON THE SMALL SCREEN

 It’s a fantastic documentary that I urge you to watch if you can find a copy.
 If I was to summarise the viewpoints, I’d say that Wagstaff’s and Spanos’ arguments are well-formed and based entirely in their investigations into how hypnotic behaviour happens; Gruzelier and Crawford, conversely, appear to marvel at the behaviour and appear content with documenting it, rather than questioning it.

-Given the time that has passed and that we now live in a post-Derren world, and also that those searching for a hypnotic state seem to now be searching for psychiatric evidence that highly responsive participants are somehow different to everyone else, isn’t it now time for a reprise?
+Given the time that has passed and that we now live in a world where British TV and stage legend Derren Brown subsequently redefined ‘hypnosis’ and ‘mind-control’, and also that those searching for a hypnotic state seem to now be searching for psychiatric evidence that highly responsive participants are somehow different to everyone else, isn’t it now time for a reprise?
 Not only did Spanos train low responders to become highly responsive, but his work was never disproved.

 Many thanks to David Britland for pointing us towards this documentary and for supplying the text for the booklet that accompanied the programme, and to Open Media for approving the use of the screen grabs.